Div99/IQ-Learn/iq_learn/README.md

 IQ-Learn can be implemented on top of most existing RL methods (off-policy & on-policy) by changing the critic update loss to our proposed `iq_loss`. <br>
 (IQ has been successfully tested to work with Q-Learning, SAC, PPO, DDPG and Decision Transformer agents).

+### Update:

+ - Added IQ-Learn results on Humanoid-v2
+ - Added support for DM Control environments
+ - Released `expert_generation` script to generate your own experts from trained RL agents for new environments.

 ## Requirement